traefik/traefik/docs/content/https/tls.md

 ## TLS Options

-The TLS options allow one to configure some parameters on TLS connections.
+TLS Options allows to configure parameters on TLS connections.

 !!! important "TLSOptions in Kubernetes"